streamlit/docs/content/kb/tutorials/databases/snowflake.md

     st.write(f"{row.NAME} has a :{row.PET}:")
 ```

-This example uses `with conn.session()` to provide thread safety. `conn.session` also works directly, but does not guarantee thread safety.
 If everything worked out (and you used the example table we created above), your app should look the same as the screenshot from the first example above.

 ## Connecting to Snowflake from Community Cloud